Bonneville International: History

 Rush Limbaugh once worked for Bonneville Communications, after his stint with the Kansas City Royals.

 CBS Radio has announced that it would sell 50 radio stations in 12 markets to focus on major market stations.
 As of September 22, 2008, Bonneville is one of the seven candidates to make first-round bids.

 On August 12, 2009; Citadel Broadcasting has rumored that they're planning to sell the former Disney/ABC's 23 stations to reduce its debt load, however several financial factors may put the deal at risk.
 While not all the stations can be sold off, Bonneville has expressed interest in 2 FM stations in Washington D.C.
 (WJZW and WRQX).

 On January 19, 2011, Bonneville announced it would sell 17 radio stations in Cincinnati, Chicago, Washington, D.C., and St. Louis to Hubbard Broadcasting for $505 million.
 The deal closed May 2, 2011.

 On November 17, 2017, Bonneville began operating four San Francisco radio stations and four Sacramento radio stations under a local marketing agreement on behalf of the Entercom Divestiture Trust, following Entercom's merger with CBS Radio.
 On August 3, 2018, Bonneville acquired the stations outright for $141 million; the deal had been delayed by succession issues related to the death of LDS Church president Thomas S. Monson the preceding January.

-On September 30, 2021, it was announced that Bonneville International, owner of the KSL AM and FM stations, would be taking over operations of The Zone sports network.
+On September 30, 2021, it was announced that Bonneville International, owner of the KSL (AM) and KSL-FM, would be taking over operations of The Zone sports network.
 The arrangement with Bonneville will result in select Utah Jazz games being aired on KSL.
 Founding host Gordon Monson and some producers were laid off by the new management.
 The Zone introduced a new lineup effective October 20.

+In October 2025, the company sold its cluster of radio stations in San Francisco to Connoisseur Media.